A Helpful Pre-Marital Counseling Questionnaire Covering Financial Topics

 What are some marriage counseling questions?

 Note that, while premarital counseling and marriage counseling or relationship counseling for already-wed couples may differ in numerous ways, no topic is off-limits in either form of counseling or therapy.
 The goal of premarital counseling is generally to help you and your spouse-to-be to prepare for a healthy, lasting, happy marriage.
-Premarital counseling questions may include but are not limited to the following:
+Premarital questionnaires for counseling may include but are not limited to the following:

 If you already have a family and would like to work through concerns within the family unit, or if you're establishing a blended family through your marriage, family therapy is an excellent option.
 You can engage in family therapy independent of or alongside other forms of therapy or counseling, including relationship counseling and individual therapy.
+If you can't afford going to a counselor personally, you can try reading premarital counseling books, there's a lot to learn from reading alone.

 How do I prepare for my first marriage counseling appointment?